Schoel Engineering Company

 Schoel Engineering Company located in Birmingham, Alabama, has offered consulting civil engineering, hydrologic and environmental consulting, and land surveying services, since its founding by Herman Schoel in 1888.
 The company is a member of the Alabama Engineering Hall of Fame.

 History

 In 1888, Herman Schoel established the solo-engineer practice known as H. Schoel, C.E., laying the foundation for what would become Schoel Engineering Company.
-The firm has remained family-owned, now in its fifth generation, with Walter Schoel III serving as CEO and his sons, Taylor Schoel and Brooks Schoel, holding key leadership positions.
+The firm has remained family-owned, now in its fifth generation, with Walter Schoel III as CEO and his sons, Taylor Schoel and Brooks Schoel, holding key leadership positions.

 Acquisition of 4Site

 In 2019, Schoel Engineering expanded its operations through the acquisition of 4Site, a civil engineering, land surveying, and landscape architecture firm based in Huntsville, Alabama.

 The merger allowed Schoel to integrate 4Site’s expertise in landscape architecture and site design into its operations while maintaining the existing 4Site team in Huntsville.

 4Site previously worked on projects such as the Pappy Dunn Boulevard Project in Anniston, Alabama in 2013 and the Welcome Center for the Huntsville Botanical Garden in 2016.